amzn/amazon-pay-sdk-php/README.md

     'region'      => 'REGION');

 // or, instead of setting the array in the code, you can
-// initialze the Client by specifying a JSON file
+// initialize the Client by specifying a JSON file
 // $config = 'PATH_TO_JSON_FILE';

 // Instantiate the client class with the config type